codeadamca/_readme/index.markdown

 ## readme.css

 The _readme guidelines also include a basic CSS file hosted in this repo that adds some basic CSS rules to the GitHub default styles for Markdown conversion.
-To apply these CSS rules just import the `_import.css` file at the bottom of your Markdown files:
+To apply these CSS rules just import the `readme.css` file directly after the main title:

 ```html
 <style>@import url("//readme.codeadam.ca/readme.css");</style>